Oivindwa/Bachelor_Tussa/README.md

 # bachelorprosjekt2023

-This repository contains every bit of code the application uses.
+This repository contains every bit of code the application use.